 Refer to the 2011-2012 Laboratory Data Overview for general information on NHANES laboratory data.

 The analysis of NHANES 2011-2012 laboratory data must be conducted using the appropriate survey design and demographic variables.
 The NHANES 2011-2012 Demographics File contains demographic data, health indicators, and other related information collected during household interviews as well as the sample weight variables.
-The demographics file may be linked to the laboratory data file using the unique survey participant identifier (i.e., SEQN).
+The Fasting Questionnaire File includes auxiliary information such as fasting status, the time of venipuncture, and the conditions precluding venipuncture.
+The demographics and fasting questionnaire files may be linked to the laboratory data file using the unique survey participant identifier (i.e., SEQN).